AlexEatDonut/project-nebula/README.md

         </div>
       </section>

-The Js script you'll need is :
+The Js script you'll need to download and use locally is :

     https://raw.githubusercontent.com/AlexEatDonut/teufort_parrallaxd/main/assets/script/parrallaxd.js